awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

 1. Query the services in your cluster and wait until the **External IP** column for the `guestbook` service is populated\.
 **Note**
-It may take several minutes before the IP address is available\.
+It might take several minutes before the IP address is available\.

    ```
    kubectl get services -o wide